 For questions, contact PAFA’s Continuing Education Programs Office at 215-972-7632 or firstname.lastname@example.org.

 Tuition is charged on a per-course/-program basis, which is assessed based on classroom contact hours.
-Tuition rates are included in each course’s description in the CE course catalogs and online.
+Tuition rates are included in each course’s listing in the CE brochures and online.
 Students must pay the for-credit tuition rate in order to be assessed for a grade and fulfill Certificate enrollment requirements.

 - 30 contact hours = $525 for 1.0 undergraduate credit